ycpcs/cs481-fall2020-RT/assign/assign02.md

 # Team meeting

-In addition to the individual meetings, we will generally meet with each team as a whole to discuss overall progress.
+In addition to the individual meetings, each sub-team will present their overall accomplishments and progress.

 --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- ---